Rajanrao36/Rajanrao36/README.md

 ### Hi there 👋

 👋 I’m Rajan Rao.
 I am college studdent.
-I am from India , currently living in Mohali.
+I am from India , currently living in Delhi.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on **college student**